robzed/pforth_SDL/README.md

 if you are following Programming Rainbow's SDL tutorial.
 At some point I'll add some notes for that, but right now you are

+## How to get it to run

+Assuming Mac OS with SDL, SDL Mixer, SDL TTF, SDL image installed in /Library/Frameworks the current procedure to get something running is:

+1. cd platforms/unix
+2. make clean
+3. make all
+4. ./pforth_standalone
+5. cd ../../SDL_tools
+6. 500000 CODE-SIZE !         \ request code portion of new dictionary to be 500000 bytes
+7. 300000 HEADERS-SIZE !      \ request name portion of new dictionary to be 300000 bytes
+8. c" bigger.dic" SAVE-FORTH  \ create new and bigger dictionary file
+9. bye
+10. ../platforms/unix/pforth_standalone -dbigger-dic
+11. SDL_GetTicks .         \ should print zero
+12. SDL_GetTicks .         \ should print a bigger number like 935.
+13. SDL_GetTicks .         \ should print a bigger number like 2071.
+14.  include sdl2_example.fth   \ you can press space to change the colour of the screen, and escape to exit.

+If you are not using MacOS or the framework is in a different place then you'll need to adjust the `Makefile`.
+This will be fixed at some point.
+You'll also need to adjust the paths of SDL_mixer, SDL_image and SDL_ttf to SDL2/SDL_xxxx.h inside csrc/sdl2_helper.h before doing the `make all`

+Otherwise the instructions are the same.
+At some point I'll get the second part of the SDL headers included into the pforth_standalone build, and the dictionary expansion won't be required to run the demo.

 ## IMMEDIATE TO DO LIST